poihierro/RakeYUI/README.md

+## RakeYUI

-A rake file for compressing JavaScript and CSS
+a simple rake file for automatically compressing JavaScript and CSS using Java and YUICompressor